 Though historically characterized as a male health condition, heart disease is the leading cause of death among American men and women.
 Misdiagnosis contributes to the high rate of mortality, especially for female patients.
 This is why it is vitally important for men and women to know and understand the various symptoms of heart disease.
-The medical malpractice lawyers of Schochor and Staton, P.A. seek to assist the residents of Maryland and Washington DC in advocating for proper diagnosis and timely treatment.
+The medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. seek to assist the residents of Maryland and Washington DC in advocating for proper diagnosis and timely treatment.

 What is Heart Disease?

 Heart disease serves as an overarching term that encompasses numerous types of heart-related conditions.
 Heart failure, arrhythmias, angina and heart defects all fall under the classification of heart disease.
 As reported by Healthline.com, some risk factors for heart disease include: